digst/cloud/design.md

 ### Service DevOps

-**[SharedOps]** The platform operator and service operators share dashboards, information and tools to deploy and monitor services [incl online collaboration tool?].
+**[SharedOps]** SIT provides tools to support collaboration during normal operation and during incident handling.

+'also vendors'

 **[Toolchain]** Consumers can choose between SITs SaaS toolchain or using their own integrating build and test from SITs.